cincuranet/blog/_posts/0000-00-00-233625-getting-closer-to-the-v1-with-external-procedures-in-firebird-in-net.md

 }
 ```

-Another big change - in fact it took a lot of try-error-repeat cycles, although the code is fairly straightforward at the end - is loading the assembly only when the execution is happening and releasing it right after.
+Another big change - in fact it took a **lot of** try-error-repeat cycles, although the code is fairly straightforward at the end - is loading the assembly only when the execution is happening and releasing it right after.
 As you can probably guess, it is using [_application domains_][3].
 What that means is that you can replace the assembly with your procedures on the fly without stopping the server.
 I'm really excited about this.
-Sadly it adds a little bit overhead with execution - about 10-15% in my quick testing - but I haven't jumped into performance optimizations yet (or possibly providing two execution models).
+Sadly it adds a little bit overhead with execution (because of the marshalling), but I haven't jumped into performance optimizations yet (or possibly providing two execution models).

 If you'd like to give it a try, download [32-bit][1] or [64-bit][2] build and enjoy.
 The package contains `plugins.conf` to help you register the plugin and also `Example.dll` (with source) and corresponding SQL script showing all supported datatypes on both sides.